-[&]quot;No one man, however brilliant or well-informed, can come in one lifetime to such fullness of understanding as to safely judge and dismiss the customs or institutions of his society, for those are the wisdom of generations after centuries of experiment in the laboratory of history."
+2 "No one man, however brilliant or well-informed, can come in one lifetime to such fullness of understanding as to safely judge and dismiss the customs or institutions of his society, for those are the wisdom of generations after centuries of experiment in the laboratory of history."
 Id.

 Lofton v.
 Sec'y of Dept. of Children & Family Services, 358 F.3d 804, 820 (11th Cir.
 2004) (citations omitted).
 Judges would lack the training to evaluate the social-science data on the effects of shifting away from husband-wife marriage, even if the required longitudinal studies - as yet, at least a generation away, see Section I.B, infra - existed today.
-In any event, despite impressing the District Court with their evidence, Plaintiffs cannot prove that Texas's Marriage Laws are irrational because the evidence on which they must rely to meet their burden of proof neither exists now nor will exist for at least a generation.
+In any event, despite impressing the District Court with their evidence, Plaintiffs cannot prove that Arkansas' Marriage Laws are irrational because the evidence on which they must rely to meet their burden of proof neither exists now nor will exist for at least a generation.

-Relying largely on its one-sided review of the parties' evidence on the wisdom of preferring husband-wife marriage as the building block for responsible procreation and childrearing, the District Court found Texas's Marriage Laws irrational.
-Slip Op. at 25-29.
-Contrary to the District Court's facile acceptance of Plaintiffs' (and other courts') social-science evidence, however, the Texas electorate was entitled to take a more jaundiced view of academic cherry-picking over an incomplete period to establish anything about same-sex families:
+Relying largely on its mistaken invocation of elevated scrutiny against the wisdom of preferring husband-wife marriage as the building block for responsible procreation and childrearing, the District Court found Arkansas' Marriage Laws unconstitutional as denying the fundamental right to marry and as discrimination based on sex.
+Slip Op. at 27-37, 39-41.
+Under the rational-basis test, however, the Arkansas electorate and Legislature were entitled to take a more jaundiced view of academic cherry-picking over an incomplete period to establish anything about same-sex families: